 - Capacity to communicate decisions in a consistent manner

 - Ability to maintain a safe environment

-A person cannot be declared incompetent simply because he or she makes irresponsible or foolish decisions, but only if the person is shown to lack the capacity to make sound decisions.
-For example, a person may not be declared incompetent simply because he or she spends money in ways that seem odd to someone else.
+A person cannot be declared incompetent simply because they make imprudent or foolish decisions.
+For example, a person may not be declared incompetent simply because they spend money in ways that seem odd to someone else.
 Also, a developmental disability or mental illness is not, by itself, enough to declare a person incompetent.

 Keep in mind that the standard for whether someone is legally incompetent to care for themselves is not always the same as whether they have the capacity to make legal decisions.
 Proper execution of a legal instrument requires that the person signing have sufficient mental "capacity" to understand the implications of the document.

 Consult With an Attorney